Odyseus/CinnamonTools/README.md

 The documentation of this repository is mainly a development documentation, but it also documents the xlets/themes building processes.

+The documentation also has a Cinnamon tips & tricks section which describes some basic concepts and how to recover from an unresponsive Cinnamon session, amonst other things.

 ## Redistribution

 Anyone is free to redistribute any of the xlets in this repository as long as the following points are respected: